John-wallace89/Barbell_Planner/README.md

 ### Design ###

-* Colour scheme - The colour scheme is dark blue and white which matches with the imagery on the site and helps towards a sleek, 'space-age' modern aesthetic.
+* Colour scheme - The colour scheme is black and white matching the brand and ethos of the business.

-* Typography - the 'Teko' font is used as it is bold, easy to read and suits the hero/comicbook feel and aesthetic of the site.
+* Typography - the 'Big Shoulders Stencil Text' font is used as it is bold, easy to read and suits the military old school feel of the brand.

-* Imagery - The hero image is the logo for the Justice League. background imagery was chosen to convey a futuristic aesthetic and a setting in space.
-Images were used to display the characters mentioned throughout the site.
+* Imagery - The Barbell Gym logo is shown throughout the site to draw attention as the business' distinctive feature.
+Background images include images from the gym and classes to provide an insight to users of what the gym looks like, can be seen throughout various pages of the site.

 * WireFrames:
 Desktop and Mobile wireframes - https://marvelapp.com/prototype/5d24b2d

 * Features:
-Responsive layout on mobile and tablet.
-Interactive Maps, email and card-flip functionality.
+Responsive layout on mobile and tablet,
+Collapsible Nav bar for mobile view,
+Collapsible menu for displaying logged workouts, Authentication (Login/Register functionality), Defensive programming

 ### Technologies: ###